Color scroller: Control

 Other scroller systems, such as the Morpheus ColorFader, do not permit daisy chaining.
-Up to six standard ColorFader units (SFader or MFader) can be powered from a ColorFader PS-6 power supply - which is a simple unit that is generally hung on a pipe in close proximity to the active ColorFader units.
+Up to six standard ColorFader units (SFader or MFader) can be powered from a ColorFader PS-6 power supply - which is a simple unit that is generally hung on a pipe near the active ColorFader units.
 Because independent "Home runs" (uninterrupted connection) of 4-pin cable reliably carry power and control signal directly to each ColorFader unit, the need to keep track of "head feet" is eliminated.

 Some new models of scrollers are moving towards the RDM protocol and are using small LED screens for addressing and other settings on the unit.
 This new method of control allows for easier addressing and the ability to "talk-back" to each scroller (to get, for example, diagnostic information).
 Morpheus colourFader3 units, among others, have direct push-button addressing for DMX with an LED display that provides complete set-up status information for each unit.

 colour scrollers utilize from 1 to 4 channels depending on their capabilities.
 One channel is required for every string of gel (up to 3) and one channel is required for optional control settings.
 Optional settings include: Remote fan control (ability to control the fan's speed and on/off status), preset colour string mixed colour positions (for scrollers with multiple strings), preset effects/times, and control over the speed the string moves.

 With the newer RDM protocol many more options can now be made available.
 These can include: Light sensor (to see if the fixture the scroller is attached to is on), temperature sensor, voltage sensor, timers, fan control, self test, gel string sensor (gives info on colour, use, and if the string is broken).
 Although RDM provides significantly more options, few manufacturers have yet implemented these features into existing products.